Friend of the Court

 The Friend of the Court is an entity created by statute to assist the Family Division of Circuit Court in establishing, enforcing, and modifying orders related to custody, parenting time, domicile, child support, child care expenses, and medical expenses.
 Our staff is aware of the fact that we deal with sensitive issues involving your children, your family, and your finances.
 Our goal is to help you and the other parent to work together to serve the best interests of your children.

 The Friend of the Court provides a wide array of services including conciliation conferences, informal mediation, investigations, support reviews, child support enforcement, medical enforcement, and enforcement of custody and parenting time provisions.
-You can learn more about these services by clicking on the 'Child Support' or 'Custody and Parenting Time' tabs to your left.
-You may also review the Friend of the Court Handbook and Parenting Time Guidelines.
+Fore more information, please review the Friend of the Court Handbook (PDF) and Parenting Time Guidelines (PDF).

 Family Division Referee